tjancks24/School-Projects/README.md

 #School Projects Portfolio

-This repository contains all of the school projects I have completed as part of my Computer Science Coursework with links to most relevant projects
+This repository showcases my school projects completed as part of my Computer Science coursework.
+These projects demonstrate my growth in programming fundamentals, Object-Oriented Programming, and algorithms using JavaScript and C++.
-They demonstrate growth in programming fundamentals, Object Oriented Programming, Algorithms using *JavaScript* and C++
+The most relevant projects are linked below

 #Courses and Projects